Tribler/py-ipv8/README.md

  - *TrustChain self-sovereign blockchain*
  - *Peer discovery using random walks and (sybil resistant) edge walks*
  - *Peer keep-alive mechanisms*
+ - *Hidden attribute attestation*

-Implementations on the horizon of this library are *stream-based messaging* (instead of packet-based), *scalable TrustChain concensus*, *hidden attribute attestation* and *mixnet functionality*.
+Implementations on the horizon of this library are *stream-based messaging* (instead of packet-based), *scalable TrustChain concensus* and *mixnet functionality*.

 ### Dependencies
 The dependencies for IPv8 are collected in the `requirements.txt` file and can be installed using `pip`: